omqchristi/BIS15W2024_cchen/homework/hw7.md

 clean_amniota <- amniota %>%
   replace_with_na_all(condition = ~.x == -999)
 ```

+Oddities found in amniota:
+1. no subspecies recorded at all (100% missing)
+2. 4 observations of female_maturity_d are "-30258.71100"

 **6. Use the package `naniar` to produce a summary, including percentages, of missing data in each column for the `amniota` data.**